TheresaLui/SelfHelpContent_v2/articles/microsoft.migrate/azuremigrate-test-migration.md

 ### **I get an error that says that the core count limit was reached.**

-This happens when your subscription has run out of its allocated quota of virtual machine cores, and is unable to create the test virtual machine.
+This happens when your subscription has run out of its allocated quota of virtual machine cores and is unable to create the test virtual machine.

 You can check the available quota by going to Subscription > Usage + quotas.

+•	Get your quota increased by clicking on New Support Request > Select “Service and subscription limits (quota)” in “Issue type” > Select your subscription > Select an appropriate “Quota type”.

+Alternatively, you can do the following:
-- Stop any running virtual machines in your Azure subscription that aren't being used to reclaim the quota used by it
+•	Stop any running virtual machines in your Azure subscription that aren't being used to reclaim the quota used by it.

-- If you have sufficient quota to create a smaller sized virtual machine and don't need as many cores, you can update the target virtual machine size for the migration (and test migration).
-To update the target VM size for migration, click 'Replicating servers' on the Server Migration tool > click on the replicating machine to drill down to its overview page > Click 'Compute and Network' > update the target VM size, save and then retry test migration.
+•	If you have sufficient quota to create a smaller sized virtual machine and don't need as many cores, you can update the target virtual machine size for the migration (and test migration):  Click 'Replicating servers' on the Server Migration tool > Click on the replicating machine > Click 'Compute and Network' > Update the ‘Target VM size’, save and then retry test migration.

-- You can have the quota increased by opening a support request to increase your virtual machine core count quota

 ### **I get an error that says that the resource was disallowed by policy.**

-This happens when you have an Azure policy that enforces a naming convention on Azure resources that are created in the subscription.
-The test migration operation creates Azure resources for the test virtual machine, it's disks and its network interface cards.
+This happens when you have an Azure policy that enforces certain conventions.
+Few examples include:
+1. A naming convention on Azure resources that are created in the subscription.
+The test migration operation creates Azure resources for the test virtual machine, its disks and its network interface cards.
 The resources created for the test migration have '-test' suffixed to its name.
 Ensure that the policy doesn't disallow this naming convention.

-### **I get an error that says 'VM Provisioning Failed', 'ComputeRpVmAllocationFailedV2', 'VMProvisioningTimeoutError', or 'FailedStartingVMError'**

-As part of the test migration process, the Server Migration tool creates a temporary virtual machine in your Azure subscription.
-This temporary virtual machine is used to prepare the machines being migrated to make them operable in Azure.
-The preparation step includes things like enabling the essential Hyper-V drivers that are needed for proper functioning of the machine in Azure.
-This error indicates that creation of the temporary virtual machine failed.
-These kind of failures are mostly transient issues that go away on a retry.
-If you run into this issue, retry the operation again after 10 - 15 minutes.
+2. VM size that is not allowed.
+Ensure that policy doesn’t disallow the selected target VM size.
+You can update the target virtual machine size for the migration (and test migration):  Click 'Replicating servers' on the Server Migration tool > Click on the replicating machine > Click 'Compute and Network' > Update the ‘Target VM size’, save and then retry test migration.
+3. Policy requires resources to be created with certain Resource Tags.
+This is currently not supported by Server Migration tool.
+Tagging can be done post migration.
+You can create a policy exception for the duration of migration to allow migration to succeed.

 ### **I'm unable to connect to the test virtual machine after performing a test migration.**